The DeanBeat: Activision Blizzard is losing the PR war

 This is the media sideshow of the moment.
 A war for attention is going on now, with different parties jockeying to control the narrative.
 And I don’t think Activision Blizzard is winning the PR battle.
 Each time a part of the crisis has unfolded, the company’s response has generated criticism from multiple directions, including victims on social media and employees concerned about the company’s combative stance.
 And those responses have reframed the perception of who is really the victim each time.

 The lawsuit itself from the California Department of Fair Employment and Housing blasted the company for a “frat boy culture” and violating laws against unequal pay, sex discrimination, harassment, and unfair workplace practices.
 The allegations were devastating, ranging from frat-like behavior at a “Cosby suite” to a woman who committed suicide after being bullied and having nude photos of herself circulated by staff.
-The company’s initial response suggested they were blindsided, though the state said attempts to resolve the lawsuit had failed, and
+The company’s initial response suggested they were blindsided, though the state said attempts to resolve the lawsuit had failed.

 But the state, either out of its concern for worker privacy or its own PR savvy, did not disclose the names of most of the perpetrators or details about the incidents and when they happened.
 That helped it bolster its belief that the problems are still happening today.
 This put Activision Blizzard in a difficult position.
 It could not discuss specifics of individual cases for legal reasons.
 It could also not respond precisely to the circumstances of each allegation because it didn’t have all the details.
 But it could not say nothing, as its employees were hurting.
 Its initial response was combative and it said the state’s lawsuit was distorted and inaccurate.